If you like quick and easy cold pasta salads, you’re just going to love the Amish Macaroni Salad.

 Amish Macaroni Salad

-- Combine mayonnaise, sour cream, sweet relish, lemon, sugar, dry mustard, and salt in a large bowl.
+- Combine mayonnaise, sour cream, sweet relish, lemon, sugar, dry mustard, and salt in a small bowl.
+Whisk until well combined.